codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/deploy-with-helm.md

  {% include
 image.html
 lightbox="true"
-file="/images/getting-started/quick-start-helm/helm-values.png"
+file="/images/quick-start/quick-start-helm/helm-values.png"
-url="/images/getting-started/quick-start-helm/helm-values.png"
+url="/images/quick-start/quick-start-helm/helm-values.png"
 alt="Helm values"
 caption="Helm values"
 max-width="70%"
 %}

 >Tip:
-  To view the services/pods/deployments that comprise the helm release, you can go to the [Kubernetes Services dashboard](https://g.codefresh.io/kubernetes/services/){:target="\_blank"} .
+  To view the services/pods/deployments that comprise the helm release, go to the [Kubernetes Services dashboard](https://g.codefresh.io/kubernetes/services/){:target="\_blank"}.

-### Roll back a Helm release
+## Roll back a Helm release

 <!--- is this relevant in terms of the quick start? they only have one release right -->